Skip to Main Content

 • You may come across articles and other resources that are behind pay-walls.

-When you use an academic resource such as a book or article, it’s easy to see key information
+When you use an academic resource such as a book or journal article, it’s easy to see key information to help you evaluate it using the 5W1H framework or the CRAAP checklist or a combination of both.
+You can easily find out:-

 • Who wrote it